tomcl/HowToUseGitTJWC/README.md

 Most of the Git guides on the web are either quick and operational - making what is really happening obscure - or very complex.
 This guide attempts to be operational first, while also giving insight and explaining deeper issues.
-Read it if you are technically minded and either know nothing about git, or have used it but don't really understand what is going on.
+Read it if you are technically minded and either know nothing about git or have used it but don't really understand what is going on.
 The key principle is to explain the simplest use cases in detail suppressing more complex options in commands.
 Broadly speaking, you should read this document linearly: Typical operations and concepts are explained first, then typical workflows are explained.
 The later parts are not needed for normal git usage.

 Before starting a collaborative git project, make sure that you read the workflows and particularly [avoiding disasters](#avoiding-disasters).
 If you would like a more extensive operational guide to git I recommend the excellent Atlassian [set of guides](https://www.atlassian.com/git/tutorials).